Eliastik/memes-soundbox/README.md

 ```

 ## Changelog

+* Version 1.1.2 (9/10/2024):
+  - Added the ability to switch between animations with arrow buttons;
+  - Added loading percentage to application loading window;
+  - Other minor fixes, software library updates

 * Version 1.1.1 (21/05/2024) :
   - Display of estimated loading time and percentage when selecting a sound;